Highway system in Taiwan: Service and Rest Areas

 Freeway service and rest areas start appearing south of Taoyuan City on the No. 1 and No. 3 freeways.
 Most rest areas provide gas stations, gift shops, convenience stores, and food courts.
 The Qingshui rest area located on the 172.4 km mileage marker of National Highway No. 3 is so popular that visitors can only park for 45 minutes and are prohibited from barbecuing.

+The first drivers' lounges opened in 1982 and 1983.
+However to save on operating costs, all had closed by 1991.
+To reduce traffic incidents, the drivers' lounges were reopened starting in October 2011.
+Fourteen of fifteen freeway service and rest areas have drivers' lounges.
+The Shiding Service Area on National Freeway No. 5, serving New Taipei, does not.
+All available lounges, besides Su'ao, offer 24-hour service.

 List of national highways

 There are eight national highways as of 2011.
 They are administered by the National Freeway Bureau.